cswry/SeeSR/README.md

 - User-specified mode
   - `--prompt` SeeSR utilizes DAPE to automatically extract tag prompts from LR images, but it is not the most perfect approach.
 You can try manually specifying appropriate tag prompts to further enhance the quality of the results.

+#### Note
+Please read the arguments in `test_seesr.py` carefully.
+We adopt the tiled vae method proposed by [multidiffusion-upscaler-for-automatic1111](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111) to save GPU memory.

 #### Test Benchmark
 We release our `RealLR200` at [GoogleDrive](https://drive.google.com/drive/folders/1L2VsQYQRKhWJxe6yWZU9FgBWSgBCk6mz?usp=drive_link).
 You can download `RealSR` and `DRealSR` from [StableSR](https://huggingface.co/datasets/Iceclear/StableSR-TestSets).
 We also provide the copy of that at [GoogleDrive](https://drive.google.com/drive/folders/1L2VsQYQRKhWJxe6yWZU9FgBWSgBCk6mz?usp=drive_link).
 As for the synthetic test set, you can obtain it through the synthetic methods described below.